 Around 77.0% of students send ACT scores, with the typical score in the 29 range.
 University of Florida has one of the best graduation rates in the nation, with 67.4% of students completing their degree on time.
 Go on a virtual tour to learn more about U of F.

 It's difficult to beat Iowa State University if you want to study Electrical Engineering.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

-North Carolina State University at Raleigh is a great option for students pursuing an Electrical Engineering degree.
-Placed in Raleigh, North Carolina, this college is a very good final choice for students who enjoy the joy of a major city.
+North Carolina State University is a great option for students pursuing an Electrical Engineering degree.
+Want a large student body?
+This college has over 20,000 students on campus.